 - Description: A description that describes what a potential user should expect the plugin to do.

 Click the Submit button.
-Your plugin is now available to you in the Toolbox.
+Your plugin is now available to you in the Inventory and Creations tabs of the Toolbox.